-This has been quite a major effort; difficult to know what to include and what to leave out.
+This has been quite a feat, difficult to know what to include and what to leave out.
 I'd love to hear your comments and who you would choose as style icons across these 7 decades of fashion.

 Leave your comment below or contact me with your choice of style icon, particularly those from recent years.

 Allow 'Your Style' to visit you!